-- 15. The Fiscal Agent shall not enroll a provider or applicant who has been convicted within the preceding ten years of (not all inclusive) any of the following (NOTE) all convictions shall be disclosed for evaluation, regardless of conviction date, expungement, or removal: - a. aAny offense involving arson, fraud, theft, embezzlement, burglary, fraudulent conversion or misappropriation of property; - b. aA violation of any federal or state law regulating the possession, distribution or use of any controlled substance or any dangerous drug as defined in Chapter 454 of the NRS; - c. aAny offense involving the use of a firearm or other deadly weapon; or - d.
-Conviction of a criminal offense related to that person's involvement in any state or federally funded assistance program, this includes providers, applicants, owners, managing employees.
-Board members and/or agents. - CH.
+- 12. The DHCFP becomes aware a provider has failed to report any change in circumstance as outlined in MSM Chapter 100, all inclusive; - 13.
+The DHCFP becomes aware that a provider is utilizing a non-enrolled servicing provider to render services to Medicaid recipients; or - 14.
+The provider, as identified in the Chapter, is a person who holds, or previously held, five percent or more direct or indirect controlling interest or ownership in an entity which was convicted under any program established under Medicare, Medicaid, CHIP (NCU) or the Title XX services program, or any other state or federally funded assistance program. - 15.
+The Fiscal Agent shall not enroll a provider or applicant who has been convicted within the preceding ten years of (not all inclusive) any of the following (NOTE) all convictions shall be disclosed for evaluation, regardless of conviction date, expungement, or removal: - a. any Any offense involving arson, fraud, theft, embezzlement, burglary, fraudulent conversion or misappropriation of property; - b. a-A violation of any federal or state law regulating the possession, distribution or use of any controlled substance or any dangerous drug as defined in Chapter 454 of the NRS; - c. any Any offense involving the use of a firearm or other deadly weapon; or - d.
+Conviction of a criminal offense related to that person's involvement in any state or federally funded assistance program, this includes providers, applicants, owners, managing employees, Board members and/or agents. - C.H.
 The Fiscal Agent shall not enroll a public institution unless it is a medical institution.
 The Fiscal Agent shall never enroll a penal or correctional institution.
 This shall not preclude Nevada Medicaid from enrolling a sister agency or other state agency. - I. The Fiscal Agent shall not enroll a group provider which is not structured according to the group's licensure as issued by the Secretary of State or other governing body.
-Applicants and providers have the duty and responsibility to understand their own business model and the appropriate and required local, state and federal certifications and licenses necessary to conduct business and to meet criteria required for enrollment.
-Applicants who are found to have applied for enrollment with an incorrect NPI number and/or business structure will be denied. - D J. All providers must provide and maintain workers' compensation insurance as required by law and provided proof of insurance as required through 616D, inclusive, of the NRS. - K. The enrollment of Out-of-State/Out-of-Catchment (OOS/OOC) area providers is at the discretion of the DHCFP, with the exception of Urgent/Emergent enrollment.
-As such, OOS/OOC enrollment or revalidation requests are reviewed for Program and recipient need.
-Applicants and providers are not guaranteed enrollment with Nevada Medicaid, and although full enrollment may be requested (at initial and/or revalidation), enrollment is at the discretion of the DHCFP.
-Example: an OOS provider, fully enrolled at initial application may have, at revalidation, enrollment limited to cross-over claims only.
-Conversely, an OOS provider initially enrolled for cross-over claims only may be fully enrolled at revalidation, if requested, all conditions of participation are met and full enrollment is in the best interest of the Nevada Medicaid Program and its recipients.
+Applicants and providers have the duty and responsibility to understand their own business model and the appropriate and required local, state, and federal certifications and licenses necessary to conduct business and to meet criteria required for enrollment.
+Applicants who are found to have applied for enrollment with an incorrect NPI number and/or business structure will be denied. - D.J.
+All providers must provide and maintain workers' compensation insurance as required by law and provided proof of insurance as required through 616D, inclusive, of the NRS.

-DRAFT MTL 04/18 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT
+DRAFT MTL 14/17 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT